telia-oss/terraform-aws-grafana/docker/README.md

 ## Background

-This image extends the offical grafana docker image [grafana](https://github.com/grafana/grafana-docker) with our tool for securely handling secrets in environment variables on AWS.
+This image extends the official grafana docker image [grafana](https://github.com/grafana/grafana-docker) with our tool for securely handling secrets in environment variables on AWS.
 Supports KMS, SSM Parameter store and secrets manager.
 Inspired by ssm-env.

 The aws-env tool will loop through the environment and exchange any variables prefixed with sm://, ssm:// and kms:// with their secret value from Secrets manager.